The central limit theorem on nilpotent Lie groups: Introduction

+We note that our central limit theorem also applies to random walks on \emph{finitely generated} (discrete) nilpotent groups.
+Indeed a torsion-free finitely generated nilpotent group can always be realized as a co-compact discrete subgroup of its Malcev closure, which is a connected and simply connected nilpotent Lie group \cite{corwin-greenleaf90} (the torsion subgroup is a finite normal subgroup, which does not play a role in the asymptotic behavior of the random walk).
+We refer the reader to \cite{alexopoulos02, breuillard10, ishiwata03, ishiwata-kawabi-namba-I, ishiwata-kawabi-namba-II, diaconis-hough21} for related articles where limit theorems for random walks on finitely generated nilpotent groups as well as on nilpotent covers of compact manifolds are obtained.

-Our proof of the central limit theorem follows a rather down-to-earth Fourier analytic approach, which allows for greater flexibility and provides information on the rate of convergence.
-Our approach is close in spirit to Lindeberg's proof of the classical CLT, as it uses a \emph{replacement scheme}, where at each step one inserts a new random variable distributed according to the limit measure.
+Contrary to previous work on the nilpotent CLT, which relied on martingale techniques \cite{stroock-varadhan73, virtser74, caramellinoetal} or convergence theorems for semigroups of contracting operators \cite{wehn62, crepel-raugi78, raugi78}, our proof follows a rather down-to-earth Fourier analytic approach, which allows for greater flexibility and provides directly information on the rate of convergence.
+Similar techniques are employed by the second named author \cite{breuillard05} and by Diaconis and Hough \cite{diaconis-hough21, hough19} in their work on the centered local limit theorem.
+Similarly as in Lindeberg's proof of the classical CLT on $\R$ (see \cite{feller}), we shall use a \emph{replacement scheme}, where at each step one inserts a new random variable distributed according to the limit measure.
 However, we will first need to replace the Lie group product $*$ by an associated graded product $*'$, for which the renormalization acts by automorphisms.
-Coordinatewise, we are lead to consider random variables of the form:
+Coordinatewise, we are led to consider random variables of the form:

 where $M$ is a fixed polynomial function on $\kg$, and the $X_{i}$'s represent i.i.d. variables with law $\mu$.
-Lindeberg's replacement scheme for polynomials has been exploited recently in a different context in works on noise stability and influences \cite{mossel-odonnell10, chatterjee06}, see also \cite{rotar75}.
+Lindeberg's replacement scheme for polynomials has also been exploited recently in a different context in works on noise stability and influences \cite{mossel-odonnell10, chatterjee06}, see also \cite{rotar75}.

-We will also establish an analogue of Donsker's invariance principle in our context and prove that the stochastic process obtained by interpolating the random walk does converge in law towards the limiting diffusion process in the topology of H\"older continuous paths (and even in the ``rough paths'' topology), see \Cref{donsker-sec}.